msiemens/onenote.rs/README.md

 - `onenote/`: This finally implements an API that provides access to the data stored in a OneNote file.
 It parses the FSSHTTPB data, the revision store data and then constructs the objects contained by the OneNote file.
-This includes resolving all references, e.g. looking up page's paragraphs.
+This includes resolving all references, e.g. looking up pages' paragraphs.

 ## Related Resources

 - [\[MS-ONESTORE\]: OneNote Revision Store File Format]
 - [\[MS-ONE\]: OneNote File Format]
 - [\[MS-FSSHTTPB\]: Binary Requests for File Synchronization via SOAP Protocol]
-- [LibMsON]: A work in progess OneNote® revision store file parser in C++
+- [LibMsON]: A work in progress OneNote® revision store file parser in C++
 - [FSSHTTP - parser tools for protocol FSSHTTP/B/D]: A FSSHTTPB data parser

 ## Disclaimer